AudreyBaguette/MiCMSS_F22_RNAseqQuantification/README.md

 * RStudio or Jupyter Notebook
 * edgeR
 * fastqc
+* MultiQC
 * Galaxy (https://usegalaxy.org/)
-R should be installed on your machine, ideally with an interpreter (RStudio or Jupyter Notebook) and with the edgeR package. fastqc is installed on the Mammouth node (see https://github.com/AudreyBaguette/MiCMSS_F22_IntroRNAseqFormats to connect) and Galaxy is a web-based tool.
+R should be installed on your machine, ideally with an interpreter (RStudio or Jupyter Notebook) and with the edgeR package. fastqc and MultiQC are installed on the Mammouth node (see https://github.com/AudreyBaguette/MiCMSS_F22_IntroRNAseqFormats to connect) and Galaxy is a web-based tool.

 ## Data
 ### Raw reads